 - Permission: Ensure you have the candidate's permission to speak with the referee and be ready to prove it.
 Savvy referees should be asking to sight your permission for them to speak with you

 - Check out the referee.
 Make sure you are speaking to the right person and that they are in a position to make a judgement about the candidate's performance.

 - Beware of undertaking reference checks using mobile numbers without first verifying the bona fides of the referee.

 - Clarify the relationship between the candidate and the referee.
-Employer or friend or collegue.
+Are they Employer, friend or collegue?

 - Ensure there are no barriers preventing the referee from commenting honestly and openly.
 Are they a party to a confidential agreement?

 - Always do more than one reference.
 Remember, you are relying on the opinion of a single individual whenever you undertake a verbal reference.
 Collaborate your findings with a second employer.

 The candidate in question may be seen as a great guy, a wonderful personality in a social setting, yet may prove to be a poor employment choice.
 Verbal reference checks are absolutely essential to a successful recruitment outcome.

 Having now completed several verbal references, you have a candidate whose background and work history has been verified to your satisfaction.
 You can choose to employ, seek further verification if doubt has crept in, or you may decide that it is not appropriate to make an offer to the individual.
 Either way, you can feel considerably more confident that you are making an informed decision.
 The effort of carrying out a number of comprehensive verbal reference checks is a small price to pay for the peace of mind they bring.